salvinjosf/whatsapp_ui/README.md

 # whatsappui

-A Flutter project for WhatsApp UI.
+A Flutter project for WhatsApp Chat Screen UI.

 Screenshot